sassoftware/sas-airflow-provider/README.md

 placed in your Airflow dags directory.

 Mac note: If you are running Airflow standalone on a Mac, there is a known issue regarding how process forking works.
 This causes issues with the urllib which is used by the operator.
-To get around it set NO_PROXY=URL in your environment prior to running Airflow in standalone mode.
+To get around it set NO_PROXY=* in your environment prior to running Airflow in standalone mode.
+Eg:
+`export NO_PROXY="*"`

 ### Prerequisites for running demo DAGs
 You will need to create a SAS Studio Flow or a Job Definition before you can reference it from a DAG.
 The easiest way is to use the SAS Studio UI to do this.